Rasalp1/canvas-lm/documentation/STREAMING_IMPLEMENTATION_PLAN.md

 # Streaming Implementation Plan for Gemini File Search

+## ✅ IMPLEMENTATION COMPLETED - November 30, 2025

+This document was the planning guide for implementing streaming responses. **The implementation is now complete and deployed in production.**

 ## Executive Summary

-Implement streaming responses for Gemini File Search API to solve the issue where responses get truncated after the model's "planning" phase.
-This will ensure complete responses are delivered to users, especially when the model internally triggers multiple generation steps.
+~~Implement~~ **COMPLETED:** Streaming responses for Gemini File Search API to solve the issue where responses get truncated after the model's "planning" phase.
+This ensures complete responses are delivered to users, especially when the model internally triggers multiple generation steps.

 ## Problem Analysis